PWS Conveyance Project

 Garney Construction continues the installation of Pure Water Soquel pipelines in the following locations:

 All construction dates are subject to change due to weather or unforeseen circumstances.

-Starting in May 2021, contractors for Soquel Creek Water District will begin installing about eight miles of pipeline under various streets between Santa Cruz and Aptos.
+Contractors for Soquel Creek Water District are installing about eight miles of pipeline under various streets between Santa Cruz and Aptos.
 These pipelines will carry water to and from the Santa Cruz Wastewater Treatment Facility to the Chanticleer Water Purification Center (to be built) in the Live Oak area.
 Then purified water from the Water Purification Center will be conveyed to three Seawater Intrusion Prevention (SWIP) wells where it will recharge the groundwater basin.

 Construction will not be taking place on all streets along the pipeline route at the same time.
 It will be a moving work zone, progressing up to several hundred feet per day.
 Work within a particular area could last for one-to-two weeks or more, as construction crews move along the pipeline route.